enkimute/ganja.js/README.md

 var CGA3D = Algebra(4,1);       // Conformal 3D space.
 ```

-You can now use this class to generate elements of your algebra.
+You can now use these classes to generate algebraic elements.
 Those elements will have all of the
 expected properties.
 (Length, blade access, Dot, Wedge, Mul, Dual, Inverse, etc ...)

 And while not advised you could use them in a 'classic' programming style syntax like the example below.